Red Hat Training

 The following are a few examples of changing the number of images in an existing RAID1 device:

 • You can also specify which physical volumes to use while adding an image to RAID.
-The following command converts the 2-way RAID1 logical volume my_vg/my_lv to a 3-way RAID1 logical volume, specifying that the physical volume /dev/sdd1 be used for the array:
+The following command converts the 2-way RAID1 logical volume my_vg/my_lv to a 3-way RAID1 logical volume by specifying the physical volume /dev/sdd1 to use for the array:

 # lvconvert -m 2 my_vg/my_lv /dev/sdd1